villhei/elixirtut/README.md

 Like any other function or expression, the lambda function evaluates to the value returned by that expression.

-### ![Key concept][lambda] High-order functions
+### <a name="high_order_functions"></a> High-order functions

-High order functions are functions that accept functions as their arguments or return a function as their result.
+![Key concept][lambda]  High order functions are functions that accept functions as their arguments or return a function as their result.
 Elixir's [Enum](http://elixir-lang.org/docs/stable/elixir/Enum.html) module provides a familiar set of high-order functions often found in other functional languages.

-The high-order functions we are about to look into are `map/2`, `filter/2`, `zip/2` and `fold/2`.
+The often used high-order functions we are about to look into are `map/2`, `filter/2`, `zip/2` and `fold/2`.

+The high-order functions here are supplied by the [Enum](http://elixir-lang.org/docs/stable/elixir/Enum.html) module, and equivalent lazy functions can be found from the [Stream](http://elixir-lang.org/docs/stable/elixir/Stream.html) module.
+When working with collections, you can think of these functions as generalizations or replacements of loop constructs.

+#### <a name="high_order_map"></a> Map/2

 ```elixir
 iex> list = [1,2,3,4,5]